 “Guys, you were great out there today and all season.
 It’s time you got your letterman’s sweaters so you can get the recognition you deserve.
 As I call each of your names please come up for your presentation.”

 He called us up in alphabetic order by last name.
 I was in the middle, and when it was my turn he handed me my sweater and I put it on.
 The sweaters were maroon with gold piping down the sleeves.
-The gold letter W with a gold football logo and my name, Tony McKinley, in gold were sewn on the left front side above the pocket.
+The gold letter W with a maroon football logo and my name, Tony McKinley, in gold were sewn on the left front side above the pocket.
 I shook hands with Coach Kavanaugh and walked back to my teammates.

 Jiago had taken off his sweater and was holding it up and looking at it.